Mapping Future Imaginaries – Global

 Dr Juliana España Keller

-Juliana is a Canadian, Swiss, British sound performance and electronic artist based in Alhaurín el Grande (Malaga), (Andalusia) Spain.
+Juliana is a Canadian, Swiss, and British sound performance and electronic artist based in Alhaurín el Grande (Malaga), (Andalusia) Spain.
 Juliana’s multi/trans/interdisciplinary works address all bodies as forms of noise and disruption.
 Her ‘Public Kitchen’ works have been exhibited globally and contribute to histories of sound performance art, and participatory practices in feminist materialist and posthuman theory.
 Juliana completed her practice-led PhD at the Victorian College of the Arts, University of Melbourne, Melbourne, Australia.
 Juliana currently teaches remotely in the Studio Arts Program of Concordia University, Montreal, Quebec, Canada.

 Find me: www.julianaespanakeller.com